-Morgan Esters, recently brought on board as Assistant Project Manager, comes to Columbia with 4+ years’ experience in leading teams of contractors and collaborating successfully with design teams, owners, developers and construction staff to complete high-profile, large scale, multi-million dollar projects.
+Morgan Esters, recently brought on board as Project Manager, comes to Columbia with 4+ years’ experience in leading teams of contractors and collaborating successfully with design teams, owners, developers and construction staff to complete high-profile, large scale, multi-million dollar projects.
 She’s experienced in commercial, education and residential renovation, with majority experience in base-build projects.
 With strong leadership and organizational skills, Morgan will be an asset to our team.
 Welcome aboard!

 Arshad Ahmad Sarwari, comes on board as Quality Control Manager.
 Arshad has 15+ years’ experience with multi-billion dollar international corporations in partnership with the Army Corps of Engineers from Kabul to Badghis, Afghanistan, in addition to private multinational corporations in the USA.
 As Quality Control Manager, Arshad will ensure that all company services meet quality standards on construction project sites, while understanding customer expectations, through developing quality control processes and procedures.
 With Arshad’s experience, we’re sure his skills and abilities will translate to an increased bottom line and confidence by our customers that we’re really as good as industry pros say we are at Columbia Enterprises.
 Welcome aboard, Arshad!